A New Home Server - AOOSTAR WTR PRO N100

 - Cost-effective

-After researching extensively, I found the perfect server: the AOOSTAR WTR PRO N100.
-At $299 (including shipping), it was competitively priced and met all my requirements.
+After researching extensively, I found a server that fits all my criteria: AOOSTAR WTR PRO N100.
+At $299 (includes shipping), it was competitively priced and met all my requirements.

-The closest competitor, the UGREEN NASync DXP4800, also uses an Intel N100 processor and has four 3.5" bays but costs around €500 on Amazon—roughly €200 more than the AOOSTAR.
-The decision was easy.
+The closest competitor, the UGREEN NASync DXP4800, also uses an Intel N100 processor and has four 3.5" bays but costs around €500 on Amazon, roughly €200 more than the AOOSTAR.
+The UGREEN NAS offers its own NAS operating system, which probably added the cost, but I am familiar enough with TrueNAS, so I don't really even want to use another OS.
+If you want an easy to use NAS, the UGREEN NAS is probably better for you!

 Setup and Configuration

-The server arrived in perfect condition.
-I immediately installed:
+The server arrived in perfect condition and it was shipped with good protection.
+After opening the box, I immediately installed:

 - 32GB of RAM